matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - produce a publicly-accessible proposal describing your change:

-  - Please use Google Docs, or an equivalent system capable of collaborative editing, with versioned history and threaded comments.
+  - Please use Google Docs, or an equivalent system capable of collaborative editing, with versioned history, suggestions ('track changes'), threaded comments, and good mobile support.
 Please ensure the document is world-commentable or -editable.
   - We do not use Github issues (or Etherpad) for the design process of the proposal, as the document review/commenting capabilities aren't good enough.